35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 The letter points out that the emergency package was agreed after closed-door discussions with large developers, excluding London's concils or anyone else in the wider community, as [reported by the Guardian](https://www.theguardian.com/commentisfree/2025/oct/15/labour-housing-memo-leak-steve-reed).
 It reminds Cllr King that Southwark's own key planning document, the Southwark Plan states that most households in the borough earn only enough for affordable housing, with fewer than 7% able to afford free-market housing [^xxxxxx].
 Were the cut to affordable housing to go ahead hardly anyone currently living in Southwark would be able to rent or buy a home on a new development.

-The campaigners' letter also warns that even 20% affordable housing is not guaranteed, citing Berkeley's developments at the Aylesham Centre, Peckham, and Bermondsey Place, Old Kent Rd as two large schemes that are only offering 12% and British Land's Canada Water development, which is only now offering 10% [^y].
+The campaigners' letter also warns that even 20% affordable housing is not guaranteed, citing Berkeley's developments at the Aylesham Centre and Bermondsey Place as two large schemes that are only offering 12%  with British Land's Canada Water development only offering 10% [^y].

 ![](img/open_letter_031125.png)